-Nowadays, it’s very common to see industry comparison regarding Angular vs React.
+Nowadays, it’s very common to see industry comparisons regarding Angular.js vs React.js.

 Both frameworks are highly popular among software developers, helping them to construct even the most complex applications without much time and effort.

-In this guide, we’ll break down the differences between Angular vs React (& Vue) to help you make a more informed selection on which framework will best benefit your software development project.
+In this guide, we’ll break down the differences between Angular and React (& Vue) to help you make a more informed selection on which framework will best benefit your software development project.

 In web application development projects, design work is broken down into two important parts.